cerkvenihaxel/splash_screen/README.md

 - flutter run --no-sound-null-safety

-# You must to have installed an AVD
+# You must have installed an AVD

 If you don't know how to install it go to the following link